PFAS: Water treatment

-Stripping and enrichment
+Foam fractionation

-Foam Fractionation utilizes the air/water interface of a rising air bubble to collect and harvest PFAS molecules.
-The hydrophobic tail of many long-chain criteria PFAS compounds adhere to this interface and rise to the water surface with the air bubble where they present as a foam for harvesting and further concentration.
-The foam fractionation technique is a derivation of traditional absorptive bubble separation techniques used by industries for decades to extract amphiphilic contaminants.
+The surfactant nature of many results in their concentration at the air-water interface.
+In foam fractionation, air is bubbled through PFAS-contaminated water to create interfacial surfaces that collect PFAS and carry them to the surface.
+This process generates a foam that can be harvested or destroyed directly.
 The absence of a solid absorptive surface reduces consumables and waste byproducts and produces a liquid hyper-concentrate which can be fed into one of the various PFAS destruction technologies.
 Across various full-scale trials and field applications, this technique provides a simplistic and low operational cost alternative for complex PFAS-impacted waters.
+The foam fractionation technique is a derivation of traditional absorptive bubble separation techniques used by industries for decades to extract amphiphilic contaminants.